pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 1. Do one of the following:

-- Open Windows PowerShell running as Administrator on your local system and change the location to the top folder of your pks-demo folder that you created in [Preparing your local Windows 10 system](https://github.com/pegasystems/pega-helm-charts/blob/master/docs/prepping-local-system-runbook-windows.md).
+- Open Windows PowerShell running as Administrator on your local system and change the location to the top folder of your TKGI-demo folder that you created in [Preparing your local Windows 10 system](https://github.com/pegasystems/pega-helm-charts/blob/master/docs/prepping-local-system-runbook-windows.md).

-    `$ cd <local filepath>\pks-demo`
+    `$ cd <local filepath>\TKGI-demo`

-- Open a Linux bash shell and change the location to the top folder of your pks-demo directory that you created in [Preparing your local Linux system](https://github.com/pegasystems/pega-helm-charts/blob/master/docs/prepping-local-system-runbook-linux.md).
+- Open a Linux bash shell and change the location to the top folder of your TKGI-demo directory that you created in [Preparing your local Linux system](https://github.com/pegasystems/pega-helm-charts/blob/master/docs/prepping-local-system-runbook-linux.md).

-    `$ cd /home/<local filepath>/pks-demo`
+    `$ cd /home/<local filepath>/TKGI-demo`

-2. To use the PKS CLI to log into your account using the PKS API and login credentials and skip SSL validation, enter:
+2. To use the pks CLI to log into your account using the Cloud Foundry API and login credentials and skip SSL validation, enter:

     `$ pks login -a <API> -u <USERNAME> -p <PASSWORD> -k`

 If you need to validate with SSL, replace the -k with --ca-cert \<PATH TO CERT\>.

-3. To view the status of all of your PKS clusters and verify the name of the cluster for the Pega Platform deployment, enter:
+3. To view the status of all of your TKGI clusters and verify the name of the cluster for the Pega Platform deployment, enter:

     `$ pks clusters`

 Your cluster name is displayed in the **Name** field.

-4. To use the PKS CLI to download the cluster Kubeconfig access credential file, which is specific to your cluster, into your \<local filepath\>/.kube directory, enter:
+4. To use the pks CLI to download the cluster Kubeconfig access credential file, which is specific to your cluster, into your \<local filepath\>/.kube directory, enter:

 ```yaml
     $ pks get-credentials <cluster-name>`